BioroboticsLab/c2ce_platooning/readme.md

 # Simulations for Car2Car communication

-This project contains code to simulate different car2car communication models.
+This project contains code to simulate the behaviour of two platooning cars.
 Plotting and evaluation is implemented to gather information on the performance to keep a stable distance between two cars.
+A sensor based model and three Car2Car communication models are implemented.

 ## Code